-A rare opportunity to learn about wealth, class, and capitalism from someone with generational wealth writing with transparency
+A rare opportunity to gain a perspective about wealth, class, and capitalism from someone with generational wealth, writing with transparency

 A recent happy moment in Rome in front of the Trevi fountain

 My parents were wealthy as were their parents.
 I had a 40 year career in finance that preserved my generational wealth.
-I have always lived within the Manhattan bubble from which I’m trying to escape intellectually.
-Join me in my journey.
+I wrestle with the moral conundrum and practical aspects of wealth and consider what my responsibilities are to my family and my community.

 If these issues are of interest to you, subscribe and receive a weekly post each Saturday.
 I have no paywall.